Krishan-Salgotra/QR_Pro_App/README.md

-📌 QR Studio – QR Generator + Scanner
+📘 QR Studio — Advanced QR Generator & Scanner

-A modern, professional desktop application built with Python, Tkinter, and OpenCV that lets you:
+A modern, feature-rich desktop application built with Python, CustomTkinter, and OpenCV that enables users to generate, scan, and decode QR codes with ease.

-✔ Generate QR codes
+Designed with a clean UI, fast performance, and practical functionality — ideal for both beginners and professionals.

+⭐ Features
+🔹 QR Code Generator

-✔ Scan QR codes from images
+Generate QR codes from text, URLs, and any input string
-✔ Scan QR codes using your webcam (live camera)
-✔ Save generated QR images
-✔ Dark/Light theme UI
-✔ Beginner-friendly and perfect for GitHub portfolio

-🚀 Features
-✅ Generate QR Codes

-Enter any text or URL

-Preview QR code instantly
+Instant live preview

-Save QR as PNG
+Save QR codes as high-quality PNG images

-✅ Scan QR from Image
+🔹 QR Code Scanner (Image)

-Upload any QR image
+Upload QR images

-Extract and display decoded text
+Automatically detect and decode QR content

+Error-handling for invalid or unreadable QR codes

-✅ Live Webcam Scanner
+🔹 Live Webcam Scanner

-Open camera

-Live real-time scanning

-Auto-detect QR and decode

-🎨 Modern UI

-Built with customtkinter

-Clean, responsive design
+Real-time QR detection using your system camera

+Auto-scan without pressing any button

+Highlights detected QR on screen

+🔹 Modern User Interface

+Built using CustomTkinter (dark/light theme)

+Minimal, clean, and professional look

+Responsive layout with clear navigation tabs